bootcoder/ENV_Scratch_Setup/README.md

     ``` ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" ```

+    This process will prompt you for your system password.
+Most times in your day to day developer life you want to avoid using SUDO to perform installations.
+Homebrew is an exception to this rule.

-  Homebrew ProTip: Before brewing ANYTHING you should first run and resolve,
+  Homebrew ProTip: Before brewing anything now and in the future, you should first run and resolve,

     ``` brew update ```